 A number of sessions and a review will be agreed with the client (this might vary according to each client needs and difficulties).

-Follow-up sessions can be suggested after the sessions, as necessary.
+A Follow-up session can be suggested after the initial therapeutic plan, as necessary.

 Specific guidelines, templates and exercises might be provided during sessions to help consolidate learning and improvements of skills.